 Hello!
 Thank you for reading my personal statement.
 I am excited to start this journey with you and I am happy that you have reached out for help along the way.

-In my spare time I read extensively, bowl in a league most Friday nights, spend time with my 3 year old labrador/border collie mix, and dabble in other geeky hobbies (DnD and 3D printing for example) while still making time to enjoy the great outdoors.
+In my spare time I read extensively, bowl, rock climb, spend time with my 6 year old labrador/border collie mix, and dabble in other geeky hobbies (DnD and 3D printing for example) while still making time to enjoy the great outdoors.

 I have a passion for learning and teaching, and understand the struggles of academic pursuits at various levels.
 I'm interested in people and strive to help as much as I can.
 I'd love to know how you are struggling (and how you're succeeding!) so I can be there to support your efforts.

 Undergraduate Degree: Rensselaer Polytechnic Institute - Bachelors, BiochemistryBiophysics, Biology